 Your condenser coil’s main job is to transfer the heat pulled from inside your house to the air outside.
 For this to happen efficiently, the air needs to flow freely over the coil’s surface.
 When dirt, dust, and pollen build up, they create an insulating layer, essentially wrapping the coil in a blanket.
 This contamination barrier prevents the system from effectively releasing heat, trapping it inside the unit and making it much harder for your system to cool your home.

-Forcing Your AC to Work Overtime
+Why a Dirty Coil Forces Your AC to Work Harder

 Because a dirty coil struggles to release heat, your entire air conditioning system has to compensate.
 The compressor, which is the heart of your AC, is forced to run longer and work much harder to achieve the temperature you’ve set on your thermostat.
 Think of it like trying to breathe through a clogged filter; your system is straining just to perform its basic function.
 This constant state of overexertion means your AC uses significantly more electricity to get the same cooling results, directly impacting your monthly utility bills.